Ten-try New Zealand win leaves Ireland facing exit

 Cronulla winger Mulitalo's flying dive into the corner was a stunning show of athleticism and gave the Kiwis a deserved 24-6 half-time advantage.

+New Zealand had Jared Waerea-Hargreaves sent to the sin-bin close to the break for a head-high tackle on Dan Morgan that Corcoran called a "dog shot" and "game-changer" afterwards, suggesting the prop should have been sent off.

-Rapana sneaked in at the start of the second half, while Fisher-Harris broke through from a short pass and Hughes got his second of the game courtesy of a sublime dummy.
+But Rapana sneaked in at the start of the second half, while Fisher-Harris broke through from a short pass and Hughes got his second of the game courtesy of a sublime dummy.

 There was more pain for Ireland when Kenny Bromwich reacted quickest to Chamberlain's fumble and, though Senior got a second, Manu's late bursting run allowed New Zealand to claim a record sixth straight international victory.